SketchyMaze/doodle/README.md

 A brief introduction to the built-in doodads available so far:

 - **Characters**
-  - Blue Azulian: this is used as the play character for now.
+  - Blue Azulian: this is used as the player character for now.
 If dragged into a level, it doesn't do anything but is affected by gravity.
   - Red Azulian: an example mobile mob for now.
 It walks back and